-An elevator pitch is a clear, concise explanation of why your product, project, or feature exists.
+An elevator pitch template helps you create a clear, concise explanation of why your project, or feature exists.
 So concise, in fact, that you could explain it during the course of an elevator ride.

 Picture this: You've worked late, you're tired, you've already missed your bus, and you just want to get home.
 The lift door opens and your CEO walks in.
 "Right.
 Game on", you think to yourself.
 Time to look like you're on the ball.

 Your CEO asks "Hi, how was your day?"

 "Great!
 Bit tired, but going well" you reply.

 Your brain is swimming with the millions of details you've just spent the day wading through.
 How to untangle them and explain things at a high level in 20 seconds or less??

 Oh, how you wish you had an elevator pitch.

 Aside from looking good in front of your boss's boss's boss, developing an elevator pitch helps ensure your team has a shared understanding and agreed sense of purpose of what you're doing and why.

 Bring the whole team in for this one!